kenesu-h/sys-hidplus-client-rs/docs/usage.md

      consult [the Build page](./build.md) for directions on building the client for your operating system.
 Feel free to contact me directly if you want help.
 2. Using a file archiver, extract the contents of the latest release's archive into a folder.
+Overwrite files if asked.
-Preferably, the folder should be dedicated to the client.
+  - Preferably, the folder should be dedicated to the client.

 # Usage